amir-noohian/nonlinear-controller-trajectory-tracking-haptic-robot/README.md

-# Nonlinear Controller for Trajectory Tracking of a Haptic Robot
+# Design of Nonlinear Controllers for Trajectory Tracking of a Haptic Robot
  This is the repository of the project "Nonlinear Controller for Trajectory Tracking of a Haptic Robot."
 The content of each section is as follows:
  ## Section #3:
  In this section, the eigen values of the nonlinear system is obtained.